7 Buying New Carpet Tips You Need to Know

 Carpet is available in 12’, 13’ and 13.2’ widths.
 Unless the room to be carpeted is narrower than these widths, the carpet will be seamed.
 With looped or low-profile patterned carpet you may have visible or peaked seams.
 The degree of seam visibility depends on texture, color, lighting and furniture placement.

 Be aware that, as carpet bends over stairs, its backing may show depending on texture, color and density.
 Plus, you should know that looped carpet can snag, particularly at a seam or at a carpet transition.
-But never fear, in the Carpet Floor Care section we provide information on how to properly care for looped carpet.
-Every carpet has a chosen course.
 The nap of all carpets run in one direction.
 Pile reversal, or shading, is a normal characteristic of many cut pile style carpets.
 This can be particularly apparent with plush carpet.
 If this becomes an issue, consider window treatments and furniture placement as a way to minimize this affect.

 Higher quality carpet will typically have greater pile density, and tighter twist construction, which will result in better durability.
 Another consideration is that it’s easier to replace or update a home’s décor with carpet compared to other hard surface products.
 Dollar for dollar carpet offers significant styling advantages, and adds value to any home.
 Carpet also feels warm underfoot and reduces household noise.

 Color has a big impact on any room in the home.
 Carpet covers a large area of any room, so it’s important to keep some basic rules in mind when selecting your carpeting.
 An important consideration about carpet color is that once a carpet is installed in a new home, it will often look lighter than the sample you saw in the store.
 This is a natural optical effect and you should be aware of this when making a carpet color selection.
 Another thing to keep in mind is how the color of carpet affects the apparent size of the room.